-Medical team and first aid supplies must available on site to ensure instant rescue will be done appropriately during the event of emergency such as fatal accident, fire or illnesses occurred on site/plant.
+The medical team and first aid supplies must available on site to ensure instant rescue will be done appropriately during the event of an emergency such as fatal accidents, fire or illnesses occurred on-site/plant.

-- First Aid station must be accessible on site/plant to all medical facilities and easily to locate to avoid inconvenience during the event of emergency.
+- First Aid stations must be accessible on-site/plant to all medical facilities and easy to locate to avoid inconvenience during the event of an emergency.

-- All possible emergency services such as telephone numbers and addresses such as hospitals, doctors, poison control centres, fire departments, ambulance, etc. are known listed and provided by client.
+- All possible emergency services such as telephone numbers and addresses such as hospitals, doctors, poison control centers, fire departments, ambulance, etc. are known listed and provided by the client.

 - First aid supplies should be monitored to avoid the deficiency of each item.

 - The first-aid arrangements should cover shift working, night and weekend working where this is work carried out.
 This may mean appointing or training several people to ensure adequate cover.